christiansamuels932/dogule1/DOGULE1_STATUS.md

 ## Phase 1 — Scaffolding

-**Status:** Stations 1–17 are complete and verified.
-Station 18 (Alpha Hardening – core modules) is finished on branch `feature/station18-alpha-prep`, and Station 18.1 (Alpha Hardening – remaining modules & QA) kicks off next using the same branch unless otherwise noted.
+**Status:** Stations 1–18 are complete and verified.
+Alpha V0.1 ships from `feature/station18-alpha-prep` with a reproducible NAS build, and Station 19 planning (production pipeline + pre-beta reviews) is up next on the same branch unless we fork for delivery.

 ### Response Format Requirement